DataDog/hiring-engineers/answers.md

          }
       },
  ```
  The third widget represents a rollup function of the custom my_metric over the course of an hour.
 This basically amounts to an aggregation function that runs every 3600 seconds or 1 hour.
-We put that value into a bar chart.
+We put that summed up value into a bar chart.
  ```
       {
          "definition":{